isaacjeffersonlee/Spotify_Commands/README.md

- [skip] | skip the current song by -t time, in ms, [search] | prompt for a song with dmenu and play, [queue] | prompt for a song with dmenu and add to queue, [recommend] | prompt for a playlist to base recommendations off with dmenu, using the last 5 songs from the playlist to find and queue 5 recommended songs.
+ [skip] | skip the current song by -t time, in ms, [search] | prompt for a song with dmenu and play, [queue] | prompt for a song with dmenu and add to queue, [recommend] | prompt for a playlist to recommend from, uses the last 5 songs from the playlist to find and queue 5 recommended songs.
  [switch] | switch playback to next available device, [transfer] | prompt for a device with dmenu and switch to it, [devices] | list currently active devices,